 If you’re looking for a little pick-me-up, you may want to forget the cup of coffee and opt for citrus instead.

-8. Vanilla – To Boost Mood
+8. Vanilla – Mood Boosting Anxiety Tips

 The results were measured through mood mapping, which included emotions ranging from happiness and stimulation to apathy and irritation.